-About one hundred thousand demonstrators gathered in Bonn, West Germany on Sunday (14 October) demanding an end to nuclear development.
+Background: About one hundred thousand demonstrators gathered in Bonn, West Germany on Sunday (14 October) demanding an end to nuclear development.
 The organisers of the rally called it the biggest demonstration in post-war Germany, with groups from all over the country taking part.

 SYNOPSIS: West Germany's nuclear development programme has ben at a virtual standstill for six years because of environmental protests.
 Earlier the government was forced to shelve plans for a nuclear reprocessing plant near the East German border after violent demonstrations.
 And Est Germany's Ecology Party has made a major political breakthrough.
 Last weekend it won its first parliamentary seat in the northern city of Bremen.
 The so called "Green Movement" has quickly picked up support through campaigns like this aimed at halting the construction of nuclear power stations and reprocessing plants.